charlietw/home/README.md

 The -i switch specifies where the key file is.

 ## Usage

 The `Makefile` contains all of the commands required.

 ## Zigbee2mqtt

-Thne `configuration.yaml.j2` file is copied to the remote server upon `make ansible` call, but it is templated to insert secrets such as the `network_key`.
+The `configuration.yaml.j2` file is copied to the remote server upon `make ansible` call, but it is templated to insert secrets such as the `network_key`.

+### USB port

+The physical USB stick may change port if there is a power cycle.
+It will most likely be in `/dev/ttyUSB0`, but this is worth checking, and can be verified by following the instructions [here](https://www.zigbee2mqtt.io/guide/installation/01_linux.html).

+## To-do

 TODO: Bring home assistant config.yaml into version control(?)

 TODO: Back up home assistant config to S3

+TODO: Ensure all references to previous user 'Charlie' are removed, and replaced by 'ansible-ssh'